 20. At the close of Plato’s Allegory of the Cave, what does say is represented by the cave, the fire, and the journey upward?

-21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words, pick any one of the following listed views by Socrates, Plato, or Aristotle and criticize it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
+Pick any one of the following views by Socrates, Plato, or Aristotle and criticize it in a minimum of 150 words.
 Socrates: that wisdom consists of knowing that you know nothing; that we owe the state obedience as a debt of gratitude.
 Plato: that the universe is split between the perfect realm of the Forms and the imperfect physical world; that we gain knowledge of the Forms by recollecting them from a past-life encounter in the spirit-realm; that death releases the soul from bodily limitations; that governments can rightfully trick people into thinking that they are naturally assigned their places in the social hierarchy; that art is a bad copy of a bad copy.
 Aristotle: that all natural objects have a built-in purpose; that there is an unmoved prime mover of the cosmos; that the body and soul are inseparably connected as matter and form; that there are three kinds of souls, namely, nutritive, appetitive and rational; that virtues are a mean between vices of deficiency and vices of excess; that there are natural rulers and natural subjects; that drama has a cathartic effect.